Skip to content

 Overview

 Dulaglutide, widely known by its brand name Trulicity, is a long-acting glucagon-like peptide-1 (GLP-1) receptor agonist.
-It functions by mimicking the natural incretin hormones in the body to stimulate insulin secretion and suppress glucagon release in a glucose-dependent manner.
-This synthetic Dulaglutide peptide is highly valued in clinical settings for its ability to improve glycemic control in adults with type 2 diabetes while offering secondary benefits like delayed gastric emptying and appetite suppression.
-As a once-weekly subcutaneous injection, it provides a convenient and effective therapeutic option for metabolic disease management.
+This synthetic Dulaglutide peptide functions by mimicking natural incretin hormones to stimulate insulin secretion and suppress glucagon release in a glucose-dependent manner.
+It is highly valued in clinical settings for improving glycemic control in adults with type 2 diabetes while offering secondary benefits like delayed gastric emptying and appetite suppression.
+As a once-weekly subcutaneous injection, it provides a convenient and effective therapeutic option for long-term metabolic disease management.

 Potential Benefits